Relativistic magnetohydrodynamics in the early Universe: Relativistic fluid dynamics in an expanding Universe

 \subsection{Equation of state}

-We are in general interested in the situations when the Universe is dominated by radiation, such that $\cs^2 \approx \third$, with $\cs^2 = \third$ when all the fluid content corresponds to radiation particles.
-In general, the energy density can be decomposed into the energy density of massive ($\rho_\mat$) and massless radiation ($\rho_\rad$) particles
+We are in general interested in the situations when the Universe is dominated by radiation, such that $\cs^2 \approx \third$.
+In general, the energy density can be decomposed into the energy density of massive ($\rho_\mat$) and massless radiation ($\rho_\rad$) particles,

 where $\rho_m$ is the rest-mass density and $\rho_m \, \varepsilon$ is the internal energy density.

 When $\rho_\mat \ll \rho_\rad$, then the fluid is dominated by radiation $\rho \simeq \rho_\rad$, and the pressure is described by the ultrarelativistic equation of state $p_\rad = \cs^2 \rho_\rad \simeq \third \rho_\rad$.
 When massive particles are present but still the contribution to the pressure is dominated by radiation particles, we model the plasma with an equation of state described by a constant $\cs^2$, such that the total pressure is $p = \cs^2 \rho$, i.e.,